-The Bachelor of Science in Management and Industrial Studies is an interdisciplinary degree program designed to provide students with communication skills and human relations and management skills, as well as the technical expertise needed within many levels of business and industry.
-Such a broadly-based background is especially appropriate for individuals already working and needing to strengthen their professional skills, entry-level employees interested in moving into supervisory or managerial positions, and individuals interested in small business organizations that require a small work force with breadth of knowledge and experience.
+The management and industrial studies major in the Bachelor of Science is an interdisciplinary degree program designed to provide students with communication skills and human relations and management skills, as well as the technical expertise needed within many levels of business and industry.
+Such a broad-based background is especially appropriate for individuals already working and needing to strengthen their professional skills, entry-level employees interested in moving into supervisory or managerial positions, and individuals interested in small business organizations that require a small work force with breadth of knowledge and experience.

-The major is based on a core set of courses drawn from the four areas of communication studies, social sciences, administrative sciences, and technology.
-Students will also complete an additional 12 semester hours from these four areas, with no more than 6 semester hours from any one area, to further develop a broad knowledge base.
-Electives, selected in consultation with an academic adviser, can be used to further develop a selected area of interest.
+The major is based on a core set of courses drawn from the four areas of communication studies, social sciences, administrative sciences and technology.
+Students will also complete an additional 12 semester hours from these four areas, with no more than six semester hours from any one area, to further develop a broad knowledge base.
+Electives, selected in consultation with an academic adviser, may be used to further develop a selected area of interest.